 - sharing our teaching and learning through documentation

 At Harmony, we take a unique inquiry approach to our work with and alongside children.
-Our Head of Curriculum and Pedagogy, Bronwyn Thomson, has worked alongside our team of talented Educational Leaders to develop a teaching and learning framework for planning which responds to contemporary research in early childhood education and care.
+Our Head of Curriculum and Pedagogy, Sally Rosario, has worked alongside our team of talented Educational Leaders to develop a teaching and learning framework for planning which responds to contemporary research in early childhood education and care.